alycapps/GLAMobile2.0/README.md

-# Don't be jealous.
-Be Glamorous!
+# Be Glamorous, wherever you want!
 # =====================
 ## *GLAMobile makes it easier than ever!*